 Chocolate Peanut Butter Oatmeal Bars are an easy to make treat that are always a hit around the holidays!
 One taste and everyone will want the recipe!

-A couple years ago for Christmas my step-mom and Dad gave me a set of two Gooseberry Patch Christmas books that are just so cute.
+A couple years ago for Christmas, my step-mom and Dad gave me a set of two Gooseberry Patch Christmas books that are just so cute.
 There are recipes, crafts, decor, gifts.
 They make me want to Christmas everything!
 When Otto brought home a request for a holiday recipe to put in their class cookbook, I knew I wanted to share one of our favorite easy to make recipes from the Gooseberry Patch books.
 So here we are with a big plate of bars I’m giving to everyone I know so I don’t eat them all myself.
 And you bet your butt I’m sending some to Otto’s teachers too since they started all of this.

-We like cutting these bars down into bite sized pieces and popping them on a plate with some Nutmeg Coins with Eggnog Glaze for an easy dessert spread.
+We like cutting these bars down into bite-sized pieces and popping them on a plate with some Nutmeg Coins with Eggnog Glaze for an easy dessert spread.

 - In a medium saucepan, melt butter, brown sugar, and corn syrup over medium heat, until sugar is dissolved, about 3 to 4 minutes.